Department of the Army, DoD.

 (i) During the initial traffic stop as a field sobriety testing technique, along with other field sobriety testing techniques, to determine if further testing is needed on an evidential breath-testing device.

 (ii) According to manufacture operating instructions.
-(For Army, Air Force and Marine Corps, the screening breath-testing device must also be listed on the NHTSA conforming products list published in the “Model Specifications for Evidential Breath Testers” (September 17, 1993, 58 FR 48705).
+(For Army, Air Force, and Marine Corps, the screening breath-testing device must also be listed on the NHTSA “Conforming Products List of Evidential Breath Measurement Devices” (see paragraph (a)(3) of this section).

 (2) Evidential breath-testing devices will be used as follows: